 Beyond the tenure debate, politicians are busy sniffing around higher education's business.
 Last year, lawmakers in 16 states sought to limit the teaching of critical race theory at public institutions.
 Others want to further tax large endowments.
 Those initiatives are led by Republicans, 73% of whom believe "the higher education system in the U.S. today is generally going in the wrong direction."

 Democrats, on the other hand, think colleges cost too much and don't adequately prepare students for jobs.

 In fact, a Pew study breaking down public opinion of higher education by party affiliation showed that only half of Americans believe colleges benefit the nation.
-Positive feelings about higher education among both Republicans and Democrats have declined by 12 percentage points since 2012.
+Positive feelings about higher education among both Republicans and Democrats have declined by 12 percentage points over the past decade.

 Recent media coverage hasn't helped higher education's image, either.

 The much-ballyhooed "Varsity Blues" case exposed the ugly truth about wealthy individuals greasing palms to worm their kids' way into elite colleges through backdoor channels.
 Yet other stories tell how children of rich alumni gain advantages through "legacy admissions" policies.

 All this comes at a time when the name-brand colleges the media pays inordinate attention to have become so highly rejective that they're accepting 1 in 20 applicants.